blytkerchan/blytkerchan.github.io/_posts/2009-09-30-developers-guidelines-high-quality-software.markdown

 - software
 ---

 Yesterday, I was asked what I saw as the most important factors to ensure the development of quality software.
-What I cited was good design, good implementation following good standards, and good testing.
-On the testing end, I have a rule-of-thumb that says that at least 85% of the code should be covered with unit tests - and for the parts that aren't there should be a clear reason/rationale for it not being covered.
+What I cited was good design, good implementation following good standards, and good testing.<!--more--> On the testing end, I have a rule-of-thumb that says that at least 85% of the code should be covered with unit tests - and for the parts that aren't there should be a clear reason/rationale for it not being covered.
 Unit tests aren't enough, however: you also need functional tests, regression tests, etc. IMO, pre-production testing should be an important focus for any software-centric development team.
 But the subject of this post isn't testing - it's developer's guidelines.